andressaucedo/andressaucedo/README.md

 * Currently learning to code
 * Studying C for several months, starting JS and Python
 * Interested in embedded systems, mobile apps and web apps
-* Curious about system architecture and computer history
+* Curious about systems architecture and computer history

 ***Work, Hobbies and Interests***
 * Professional Tattoo Artist